raven-dev-ops/EA_Sports_FC_26_Discord_Bot/README.md

 - Migrations and recovery run automatically at startup:
   - Schema version is tracked in `_meta.schema_version`; indexes are ensured each boot.
   - Recovery unlocks rosters that were submitted but lost their submission message record and prunes orphan submission docs.
+- Timezones: timestamps are treated as UTC by default.
+Use `utils.time_utils.format_dt(dt, tz="Your/Zone")` to render friendly times in a specific timezone, and supply scheduling/deadline inputs in UTC to avoid ambiguity.

 ## Heroku deploy